yug-rajani/yug-rajani.github.io/index.md

 # About

-I am currently pursuing a Masters in Computer Science (MS CS) at Khoury College of Computer Sciences, Northeastern University, Boston.
-As a Computer Science graduate student, I am continuously exploring and learning novel applications of my technical skills.
+I'm currently pursuing my MS in Computer Science at Northeastern University.
+As a CS grad student, I'm always exploring new applications for my technical skills.
+With a background in software development, strong problem-solving abilities, and adaptability to new tech, I'm skilled in Java, Python, and fundamental concepts like OOP, Data Structures, and Algorithms.

-My experience in software development, coupled with strong problem-solving and analytical abilities, enables me to adapt quickly to new technologies.
-I possess proficient programming skills in Java, a solid grasp of Python, and a strong foundation in Object-Oriented concepts, Data Structures, and Algorithms.
-Moreover, I am committed to adhering to best programming practices and maintaining clean code.

-In addition to my academic pursuits, I am a Research Assistant at the NU WiNS Lab, where I contribute to collecting and analyzing 5G mm wave data in Boston.
-As a Teaching Assistant, I engage with students in the Database Design course, providing support and guidance to foster their understanding of the subject matter.
+I'm a Research Assistant at NU WiNS Lab, working on 5G mm wave data analysis, and also a Teaching Assistant, guiding students in Database Design.
+My prior role as a Software Engineer at Crest Data Systems honed my collaboration and problem-solving skills.

-Before enrolling in the MS CS program, I honed my skills as a Software Engineer at Crest Data Systems Pvt.
-Ltd., where I successfully developed and implemented software solutions that met client needs.
-This experience underscored my ability to collaborate effectively in both independent and team settings to solve intricate challenges and deliver exceptional outcomes.
-I also had the privilege of mentoring and tutoring interns in Elasticsearch, facilitating their technical growth and professional advancement.

-I am enthusiastic about further expanding my skill set and leveraging my past experiences as I progress through my Master's program.
-The prospect of discovering new opportunities and learning from esteemed professionals in the field excites me greatly.

-Currently, I am actively seeking Software Development Engineer (SDE) internship/co-op opportunities starting Spring/Summer 2024.
-If you come across any suitable roles, please don't hesitate to get in touch with me.

-This was a little bit about me.
-[Click here](/cv.pdf) to download my resume.
+Eager to expand my skills, I'm excited about new opportunities and learning from industry pros.
+Seeking SDE internships/co-ops for Spring/Summer 2024.
+Feel free to [check my resume](/cv.pdf).

 <!-- The theme also ships with a blog: [click here](/posts) to scroll posts from the most recent.
 Finally, [click here](/404) to see a page that can't be found.